aeyobd/dwarfs/notes/sculptor.md

 A brief comparison with other estimates of all properties reveals that most studies agree within 2$\sigma$ for the observed properties.

+Note however, that the proper motions described in MV20a using Gaia DR3 also have a 0.017 mas/yr systematic error (angular scale of 1 deg using Lindegren 2021 eq.
+25).

 | parameter                | value                            | Source    |
 | ------------------------ | -------------------------------- | --------- |